 Bio

-Currently a staff scientist at Children’s Hospital Oakland Research Institute, she previously served for six years as a science writer and administrator at Lawrence Berkeley National Laboratory, and for 17 years as the director of the Hall of Health, an interactive children’s museum in Berkeley.
+Lucy served for six years as a science writer and administrator at Lawrence Berkeley National Laboratory, and for 17 years as the director of the Hall of Health, an interactive health museum and science center sponsored by UCSF Benioff Children’s Hospital Oakland.
+When the Hall of Health closed, she served as a staff scientist at Children’s Hospital Oakland Research Institute to complete the museum’s research projects in health-and-science education.
 She has also worked as a freelance writer, technical writer/editor, school-district math/science specialist, math/science education consultant, and college lecturer.
-She is the founder and director of a small press, Scarlet Tanager Books.
+She is the founder and publisher of a small press, Scarlet Tanager Books.

 Rebellious and willful as a teenager, Lucy first married at age 14 and gave birth at 15.
 Between the ages of 14 and 17, she did not attend school.
 In addition to mothering during these years, she worked as a sales representative for Beauty Counselor Cosmetics, a phone girl at Chicken Delight, and a gas station attendant.
 These experiences kindled her enthusiasm for academics.